 White Balance – Light has many different colours depending on it’s source, and while our eyes adjust to this and compensate the camera doesn’t.
 White balance is a way of compensating for that, and the wrong white balance can result in an image that looks very different from reality.
 The settings are usually named after the light source they are appropriate for, such as daylight, shade, flash, and tungsten.

 Wide-Angle Lens – The opposite to a telephoto lens, wide-angle lenses are those lenses with a short focal length.
 This allows a very wide field of view and they’re often used in landscape photography.
 What qualifies as a wide-angle lens is rather vague, but anything up to around 30mm can be considered wider than normal.

 Wide Open – Term used to describe an image taken with the widest aperture available to you.

 Zoom Lens – A lens that you can zoom in an out due to a variable focal length.
 The kit lens on most DSLR’s is a zoom lens.
 Read more about our favourite Nikon lenses here.

-Hopefully that will clear a lot of things up for the newcomer and intermediate photographer and you can stop having to Google every other term you come across when browsing the internet.
 Make sure to sign up to our mailing list here and get your hands on our free ebook along with some free Lightroom presets as well!